Content Delivery Networks (CDN): Good or Bad for SEO?

 However, page speed appears to be the primary SEO benefit of CDNs.
 Therefore, it’s essential to identify the scenarios in which utilizing a CDN makes sense.

 One key consideration is the handling of larger video files.
 Leveraging a CDN to enhance the page speed for video files can be a wise decision.
 Since Google typically doesn’t index video files unless they are from platforms like YouTube, if your website contains numerous embedded video files on the same web server, using a CDN instead of directly hosting the video files can be a beneficial approach.

 The SEO Disadvantages of CDNs

-In my experience, more than 95% of the SEOs are missing the opportunities of Search Engine Optimized Images.
-In my article “How to use SEO Optimized Images” I stressed out the importance of unique images for pages.
-And in the past and today, using unique images for SEO turned out to be one of the most effective SEO methods.
-You might want to read the part where I mention “Image Optimization is a blessing for Smaller Campaigns” in my article.
-Also, many companies miss the opportunity to utilize WebP.
+In my experience, over 95% of SEO practitioners fail to fully leverage the potential of Search Engine Optimized (SEO) images.
+In my article on “How to use SEO Optimized Images“, I stress the significance of using unique images for web pages.
+Through the years, incorporating unique images has proven to be one of the most effective SEO tactics.
+You may want to explore the section where I discuss “Image Optimization is a blessing for Smaller Campaigns” in that article.
+Additionally, many companies miss out on harnessing the power of formats like WebP.

-If your website is the Times Magazine, Forbes or USA Today, you couldn’t care less about the fact that you are using a CDN to host your images.
-As your website is already one of the top-ranking sites on the World Wide Web, you should not be concerned about image optimization.
+If your website is on par with renowned platforms like Times Magazine, Forbes, or USA Today, you may not be overly concerned about using a CDN to host your images.
+As one of the top-ranking websites, image optimization might not be a priority for you.

 Google's Standpoint on CDN for Images

-Google may or may not crawl these images just to increase their image portfolio for their image search, but won’t care much about how these two elements (your URL and the CDN URL) are connected.
-For all Google knows, that image even doesn’t belong to your website.
+It’s important to note that Google may or may not crawl these images for their image search portfolio.
+However, they won’t pay much attention to the connection between the original URL and the CDN URL.
+For all Google knows, that image may not even be associated with your website.